kopeckyf/taupy/documentation/source/tutorials/plotting-sccp.rst

     # plot the graph. networkx uses matplotlib here.
     nx.draw(graph, pos=layout, with_labels=True, node_color="#aaa")

-And this returns the figure below.
-In the figure, nodes have a label that shows the bit string representation of the position they resemble.
+In the resulting figure below, nodes have a label that shows the bit string representation of the position they resemble.
 In this bit string, propositions are ordered alphabetically (`p1` will show in the first bit, `p5` in the last), and they are either `0` if the position assigns False to this